FutureSkills Prime launches #MyPromiseToIndia to Empower Citizens to Upskill and Get Job Ready | www.lokmattimes.com

 FutureSkills Prime launches #MyPromiseToIndia to Empower Citizens to Upskill and Get Job Ready

-PNN New Delhi [India], August 14: In a G20 meeting, the Prime Minister of India Narendra Modi reinforced the ...
+New Delhi (India), August 14: In a G20 meeting, the Hon’ble Prime Minister of India Shri.
+Narendra Modi reinforced ...

 The world of technology is changing rapidly, making it more crucial than ever for individuals, companies, and nations to make upskilling an imperative.